Your ankle helps to balance and stabilize your body. It’s made up of bones that are supported with muscles and ligaments.

 - computed tomography (CT) scan

-- resting and elevating the ankle
+- resting and elevating your ankle

-- ice packs to reduce swelling
+- applying ice packs to reduce swelling

 - removal of damaged tissue (debridement)

-- replacement of the ankle joint (arthroplasty)
+- replacement of your ankle joint (arthroplasty)

 - stretching and warming up before and after physical activity